fastradiobeth/infrared_dark_python/README.md

 Catelogues are within the **infrared_dark_python/160_quiet_categories** directory, with subdirectories containing the pdf images created by **source_print.py** in each category.
 More sources and subcategories coming soon...

+*Note that 'similarly shaped' implies that this sorting should be taken as an estimate rather than an absolute.

 ####PROTOSTELLAR CATALOGUES
 --------------------------------------------------------